 Each day of the week is represented, and scheduling a zone is just a matter of adding a tuple to that day in the config.
 The tuple is defined as {zone, part_of_day, duration_in_mins}

 Part of day represents a range of hours to allow watering.
 I chose to allow 5–8am and 9–11pm.
-When the schedule is built, it will only schedule watering in those blocks. code
+When the schedule is built, it will only schedule watering in those blocks.

 Being “Smart”

-Being smart means modifying the watering schedule when it is raining, or if the weather is too hot or too cold. code
+Being smart means modifying the watering schedule when it is raining, or if the weather is too hot or too cold.

 When building the schedule, the configured duration is multiplied by the weather adjustment factor.
 You can see in the code above the first thing the adjustment factor does is to disable watering in the winter months.
 Assuming we aren’t currently in the winter months, the temperature can contribute to that factor.

-If the temperature falls below the @low_temp the watering is disabled for that hour.
-If the temperature rises above the @high_temp the watering duration extends by a third.
+the watering is disabled for that hour.
+If the temperature rises above the @high_temp

 The same sort of logic follows for precipitation.
 Depending on the amount of rain forecast, the factor will reduce the watering duration by 25%, 50%, or 100%.
 The precipitation is determined by likelihood and amount.